Tax & Legal · 2026

 50% SE deduction

-You can deduct half your SE tax from gross income — a built-in federal tax break for the self-employed.
+Deduct half your SE tax from gross income — a built-in federal tax break.

 📅

-Expect to owe $1,000+?
-The IRS requires quarterly estimated payments.
-Miss one and face an underpayment penalty.
+Owe $1,000+?
+IRS requires quarterly estimated payments or you face an underpayment penalty.

 🧾

-Parents do not need to issue a 1099-NEC for personal household services.
-You still owe tax on every dollar.
+Parents don't need to issue you a 1099-NEC.
+You still owe tax on every dollar earned.

 💼